Deskola/ipay-flutter-pkg/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 iPay Checkout gateway is flutter package to enable businesses easily integrate with iPay payment solution.
+The package is dynamic to enable business to choose which payment channels they'd like to show their customers.

 ## Features

-Generate Checkout URL that is be used in webview to access iPay multi-channel payment gateway e.g Mpesa, Mpesa Express, Vooma, Amex, Visa/Mastercard, Union Pay, Airtel money, Equitel, Bonga and more.
+1) Generate Checkout URL that is be used in webview to access iPay multi-channel payment gateway e.g Mpesa, Mpesa Express, Vooma, Amex, Visa/Mastercard, Union Pay, Airtel money, Equitel, Bonga and more.

+2) Dynamically enable payment channels as per your business need.

 ## Getting started